ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Append/Clear ErrorCodes
 -----------------------------------------------

-The device diagnostics operations are intended to provide information on device errors, and does not provide diagnostic information relating to the devices connection to the Internet of Things Foundation.
 Devices can choose to notify the Internet of Things Foundation device management server about changes in their error status.
-In order to send ErrorCodes to IBM IoT Foundation the device needs to construct a DeviceDiagnostic object:
+In order to send ErrorCodes to IBM IoT Foundation the device needs to construct a DeviceDiagnostic object as follows,

 .. code:: java